brillout/goldpage/readme.md

 <br/>

-## Use View Library: React / Vue / Preact / ...
+## View Libraries: React / Vue / Preact / ...

 If there is a [render plugin](#render-plugins) for the view library you want to use, then simply use it.